l1806-vex/ingenico/README.md

 My personal research about known data about TeliumOS (version 1 and 2) and Ingenico terminals based on it.

 ## TeliumOS PoS terminals
+TeliumOS has been developed since 2004 and has been discontinued in 2018, since 2018 Ingenico PoS terminals run Tetra (extended TeliumOS)

 ### 🔹 Telium 1